sjmikler/on-pruning-methods-for-neural-networks/README.md

 1. You can use arbitrary flag with `=`, like `--queue=queue.yaml` or `--precision=32` to update **global config** straight from command line.

 2. If experiment is stopped with `KeyboardInterrupt`, there will be 2 second pause during which `run.py` can be interrupted completely.
 If not interrupted completely, next experiment in the queue will start instead.
-Interrupted experiments will not leave any checkpoints
+Interrupted experiments will not leave any checkpoints.

 3. If `name: skip`, training will not be performed, but experiment parameters can be used in fancy parsing.
-Skipped experiments will not leave any checkpoints
+Skipped experiments will not leave any checkpoints.

 4. `run.py` has command line arguments.
 If an argument does not affect experimental results, it should be a command line argument, otherwise it should be placed in **experiments** file.
 Command line arguments are intended for hardware settings.
 Modules might contain additional command line arguments.
    ```